pengan1987/digital-media-archaeology/storage-media.md

 Another storage device using CHS addressing is the optical magnetic disk, also known as the MO disk or MO optical disk.
 It's readily available in second-hand markets, as many archival institutions used it for long-term storage until tape drives gradually replaced it in recent years.
 The MO disk operates by magnetic writing and optical reading, employing the Faraday effect where light deflects upon encountering a magnetic field, allowing data reading through changes in light.
 Despite being an optical storage device in principle, unlike CDs or DVDs, it operates more like a disk in software and has a CHS structure.

 The latest devices utilizing a hard drive-like storage method are memory cards and solid-state drives (SSDs), both based on flash memory chips.
 However, they also report CHS structure to software.
-Documentation for industrial storage cards, including CF cards[^4] and SD cards[^5], provides CHS parameters as a reference for embedded developers.
+Documentation for industrial storage cards, including [CF cards](https://docs.rs-online.com/5e7c/0900766b80d86218.pdf) and [SD cards](https://www.apro-tw.com/Databank/2009%20Datasheet/Industrial%20SD/100-WPSDMD-01V1.pdf), provides CHS parameters as a reference for embedded developers.

 Although memory cards roughly adhere to hard drive standards in software operations, their interface and form factor complexity present numerous challenges to users.
 There are complexities in compatibility between memory cards, as well as standard and non-standard adapter cards.
 For example, MMC cards typically work in SD card slots, almost all CF cards can convert to PC cards without performance loss, and many memory cards have PC card versions of card readers.
 However, the compatibility and stability of these adapters vary, often requiring actual testing to confirm their performance.